wjamesgriba/test-elevator-api/README.md

    - Returns to idle state if no more requests

 4. **Simulation Process**
-   - Must be started explicitly via API
+   - Must be started/stopped explicitly via API
    - Processes all queued requests
    - Generates random requests every 15 seconds
    - Updates elevator states in real-time